Amazon Marketplace

 CAGR is the average annual growth rate over a period, calculated with compound interest.
 It is a metric to evaluate long-term business growth.
 Sellers use CAGR to assess projected growth trends.

-Open term pageCARP
+Open glossary pageCARP

 Carrier Appointment Request Portal